miker704/Strife/patches2.md

     - Changed Session sign in container.
     - Moved old session sign up container to deprecated.
     - Changed Session sign up container.
+    - Added prevention for user to create an account when not filling all of the birthday date fields.

 ## Backend Changes